Continental TrueContact Tour review

 So how does it work?
 The tire has the letter “D” for Dry, “W” for wet, and “S” for Snow embossed on the tread face.
 This letter will correspond with the engineered tire grooving, fading over time, and eventually being removed through road contact.
-This showing you when the Tire is no longer operating optimally in the corresponding driving condition.
+This shows you when the tire is no longer operating optimally in the corresponding driving condition.

 Wet weather driving conditions are likely to be the primary altered or dangerous driving condition that most of us encounter.
 At the same time, mid-drive changes in weather, rainy days, or even melted snow significantly alter how our car makes contact with the road.

-Continental has a long history of being top in class on wet slippery roads.
+Continental has a long history of building tires that excel on wet and slippery roads.
 And you would be correct in assuming that this Tire is superior in handling wet weather conditions.
-When combining its temperature-activated compounds, saline+ polymers, and grooved hydroplaning resistance. it’s not hard to see why the Tire takes the podium in the all-season touring class of tires.

 While other tires begin to lose their credibility as the sun disappears behind the clouds, the TrueContact Tour starts to shine.
 With best in segment stopping distances, you won’t see dramatic differences in your cornering, steering feel, or road balance.
 It’s also great to know that the Tire has your back in a hydroplaning scenario, providing resistance and calculated control while regaining positive traction.